Gojoseon: From Myth to History – Korea’s First Kingdom Explained

 When I was raising two kids and moving through busy days, I started to realize how precious a quiet moment can be.
 One day, Jeonju Hanok Village came back to mind.
 The paths I walked, the moments spent beneath tiled rooftops, and the calm air of its narrow alleys have stayed with me ever since.

 In this post, I’d like to slowly share the places in Jeonju Hanok Village that left the strongest impression on me.
 Jeonju, where I once enjoyed everyday life, feels a little different now—but even back then, it already felt like a place destined to be loved by many.
-If you’re planning a trip to Jeonju, I hope this guide offers a gentle reference.
+If you are planning a trip to Jeonju, this guide will help you decide where to go.

 📸 Walking Paths You Shouldn’t Miss in Jeonju Hanok Village